observablehq/framework/docs/getting-started.md

 ## Preview

 After you’ve initialized your project, you can start developing locally.
-In preview mode, the Observable CLI generates HTML pages on-demand as you preview your site in the browser.
-As you edit files, changes will be instantly pushed to the browser.
+In preview mode, the Observable CLI generates HTML pages on-demand as you view a local version of your site in the browser.
+As you edit files, changes will be instantly reflected in the browser.

 To start the preview server: